ranja-sarkar/ranja-sarkar.github.io/_posts/2026-03-31-customizing-large-language-models.md

 3. Fine-tuning

+**Build vs. Buy**

 Customizing pre-trained LLMs to the purpose is the "optimal" way out to mitigate expenses and energy consumption.
-It is all about building from scratch *versus* buying & customizing**, the latter a sustainable solution.
+It is all about building an LLM from scratch *versus* buying and customizing it per the domain (by RAG or fine-tuning) in accordance with the business requirement and budget allocated.

 # Strategy Behind the Prompt